RuhamaMansoor/ruhamamansoor/README.md

 My name is Ruhama, I'm an AI Engineer and I'm interested in all the things Python and Data Science!

-- 👩‍💻 I’m currently working on Generative AI ,Computer Vision and  Deep learning
+- 👩‍💻 I’m currently working on Generative AI, Computer Vision, and Deep Learning

-- 😀  I have built a lots of AI solutions
+- 😀 I have built a lot of AI solutions

-- ⚡  I’m passionate to learning in more about AI
+- ⚡ I’m passionate about learning more about AI

 <br/>